ZachHaber/vue-router-state/docs/guide/essentials/dynamic-matching.md

 ## Advanced Matching Patterns

-`vue-router` uses [path-to-regexp](https://github.com/pillarjs/path-to-regexp/tree/v1.7.0) as its path matching engine, so it supports many advanced matching patterns such as optional dynamic segments, zero or more / one or more requirements, and even custom regex patterns.
-Check out its [documentation](https://github.com/pillarjs/path-to-regexp/tree/v1.7.0#parameters) for these advanced patterns, and [this example](https://github.com/vuejs/vue-router/blob/dev/examples/route-matching/app.js) of using them in `vue-router`.
+`vue-router-2-state` uses [path-to-regexp](https://github.com/pillarjs/path-to-regexp/tree/v1.7.0) as its path matching engine, so it supports many advanced matching patterns such as optional dynamic segments, zero or more / one or more requirements, and even custom regex patterns.
+Check out its [documentation](https://github.com/pillarjs/path-to-regexp/tree/v1.7.0#parameters) for these advanced patterns, and [this example](https://github.com/zachhaber/vue-router-state/blob/dev/examples/route-matching/app.js) of using them in `vue-router-2-state`.

 ## Matching Priority